 International and local research highlighted the necessity for a teacher-friendly Mathematics curriculum that meets the demands of the South African context.
 A study of the results of Trends in Maths and Science (TIMMS), and success in Singapore and the independent schools in the USA, pointed to the Singaporean approach.

 Singapore Maths has been implemented at St Mary’s Junior School since 2008.
 The baseline assessments conducted each year have shown a significant improvement in the number manipulation, computation and problem-solving ability of all the girls.
 These results have reflected a 40% improvement since implementation.

 The teachers have reported that the girls are more prepared in all aspects of mathematical ability, and are delighted with the skills and knowledge the girls have gained, and which they are successfully able to implement across routine and non-routine number work and problem solving.

-In the Junior School, our learning support team consists of two educational psychologists, Heidi Burkhalter and Lara Rammutla, and an intern, Carmen Schoeman.
-We work holistically with all members of the school in the area of learning and development.
+In the Junior School, our learning support team consists of two educational psychologists.
+This team works holistically with all members of the school in the area of learning and development.

-Our role is to collaborate with members of staff and private therapists (occupational, physiotherapy, remedial and speech and language), to ensure the wellbeing of each of our girls.
+Their role is to collaborate with members of staff and private therapists (occupational, physiotherapy, remedial, and speech and language), to ensure the well-being of each of our girls.